phuvinhnguyen/FallAlert/README.md

 # Fall Alert project

-**Description**: Rasberry Pi project to detect if a person fall down and send help signal
+**Description:** Rasberry Pi project to detect if a person fall down and send help signal

 ## How to install
 ```bash